saintjohnsnorthwesternmilitaryacademy/2018FallSurvivalGuide/gold.md

 # Survival Guide

-Would anyone like to hear a joke about ghosts?
-That's the spirit!
+I removed your bad joke like ivan the remover removes kebab